 The beginnings: Adolph Hess and his successors

 At the first of February 1871 a new numismatic publication called Autographierte Numismatische Correspondenz appeared in Frankfurt am Main.
 The editor was the numismatist and merchant Adolph Hess, who had opened a small coin store in Giessen the year before.
 The new publication served as his first printed stock list.
-1873 Hess moved his business to Bethmannstrasse 6 in Frankfurt and started to hold public coin auctions there.
+On October 5th, Hess moved his business to Frankfurt, first to Höllgasse 6 near the Dom, and finally in 1873 to Bethmannstraße 6, where he started to hold public coin auctions.

 Hess was a great connoisseur and collector of small works of art, especially of portraits from early Baroque to late Biedermeier.
 Therefore his coin operation was directly related to his personal hobby.
 His profound expertise as well as his numerous connections within collector circles soon led the young business to remarkable prosperity.
 In the seventies and eighties of the 19th century several large and very important collections from all over Europe as for example the famous collection of the Princes Montenuovo were consigned to Hess auctions.
 Many of his auction catalogues serve as works of reference until today.